 when learning more about psychedelics

 Research into psychedelics has been ongoing since the 1950s in a scientific context.
 LSD and MDMA were two of the tools that many psychiatrists had available in those early days.
 Unfortunately, many of the clinical experiments were shut down between 1970 and 2000 as psychedelics were included in the Controlled Substances Act.
 But persistent researchers and NGOs continue(d) to advocate for research with these compounds.

 Regulations around psychedelics are still very strict in most countries and research is therefore much more expensive than it should be.
 Still, many experiments and trials have been done again in the last 20 years.
 MDMA and psilocybin are now poised to become medicines, ketamine is already being used off-label for the treatment of depression, and many other psychedelics are being researched for medical use.

 Psychedelics research is being championed by the following research institutes & NGOs, and researchers.

 The organizations and people above are, in large part, responsible for the revival of research into psychedelics.
 Nowadays there are tens of publications on psychedelics each month.
-Of all the papers on psychedelics, the following have been 10 of the most influential studies.
+Of all the papers on psychedelics, the following have been some of the most influential and informative.